basarevych/angular-globalize-wrapper/README.md

     }
   ```

-  The appropriate translation files must exist before switching to the locale.
+  The appropriate translation files must exist in order to use the wrapper.

 7. Use Globalize: